kostasl/kostasl/_sections/publications.md

 order: 3
 ---

-This is still in the making, but in any case here I intend to list all publication contributions and note how they intersect with the main focus [see About]({{ site.baseurl }}{% link about.markdown %}):
+This is still in the making, but in any case here I intend to list all publication contributions and note how they intersect with the main focus [see Research](#research-focus):

 1. Using an insect mushroom body circuit to encode route memory in complex natural environments
 2. Continuous lateral oscillations as a core mechanism for taxis in Drosophila larvae